All about Carers Payment for aged care

 Caring for someone can be rewarding, but overwhelming at times.
-If you need some extra help, you may be able to access financial support via the Carers Payment, Carers Allowance, and Carers Supplement.
+If you need some extra help, you may be able to access financial support via the Carer Payment, Carer Allowance, and Carer Supplement.

 Let’s look at these three government-funded benefits, who they help, and how they can be accessed.